Lots of fun cultural stuff this week! Also some work, most of which was also pretty fun.

 This week I had a great conversation about OKRs with a prospective client and she told me about the wonderful Rands Leadership Slack with 30k engineering leaders from all walks.

-I was really impresed with how “operationally sound” (Rands’s words) the vetting & onboarding process was right down to the code of conduct.
+I was really impressed with how “operationally sound” (Rands’s words) the vetting & onboarding process was right down to the code of conduct.
 The process involved me emailing rands my favourite vacation spot and some evidence of my humanness.

 Years ago I remember discovering and getting very excited about Rands in Repose.
 It was one of the first engineering blogs I started following.
 Unsurprisingly, Michael Lopp (the human behind Rands) is a really interesting thinker on building teams and leading technology organisations.
 I discovered this interview with him and really enjoyed watching it this week.
 Lots around giving people space to innovate, the role of product management, uncovering what motivates people, and generally some really great stories.